hl-valdemar/BSc-Thesis/report/main.typ

     #attention("Jacobian Term")[
         The term $partial_b B^(-1)$ accounts for how the epistemic network's transformation changes the volume of probability space.
-        This is important for maintaining proper probability distributions when using normalizing flows.
+        This is important for maintaining proper probability distributions when using normalizing flows @pmlr-v37-rezende15.
     ]

     The ELBO objective breaks down into three key components: